mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

 .. important::

-   - To ensure a successful upgrade, you *must*:

-     - Follow the upgrade path for your existing version to perform necessary database migrations.
+   - To ensure a successful upgrade, you *must* follow the upgrade path for your existing version to perform necessary database migrations.

    - To protect your data, |onprem| refuses to start direct upgrades from versions 1.8.x and 2.0.x to version 3.4 or later.